-The Department of Recreation, Parks and Cultural Activities provides a variety of programs and activities for youth ages 11-17.
-All programs provide fun, safe and age-appropriate activities that create opportunities for success and provide positive alternatives to undesirable activities.
+The Department of Recreation, Parks and Cultural Activities provides a variety of programs for youth ages 11-17.
+All programs offer fun, safe and age-appropriate activities that create opportunities for success and provide positive alternatives to undesirable activities.
 Contact your neighborhood recreation center for more information on teen programs.

-- 2014-2015 School Year Power-Up Registration Information: Grades 6-8.
-Registration for the 2014-2015 School Year Power-Up Program begins July 1.
+2014-2015 School Year Power-Up Registration Information: Grades 6-8.
 Program operates September 15, 2014 - June 17, 2015.
 Participants will be charged a $415 activity fee for the full school year.
 Financial assistance is available for eligible families.
-To register, bring a completed registration packet and payment to the participating recreation centers, the Lee Center, or register online.
-For more information, please call 703.746.5575.
+To register, bring a completed registration packet and payment to participating recreation centers, the Lee Center, or

 - Charles Houston, 901 Wythe St., 703.746.5552

 Please contact the recreation center for additional information.